top of page

 As a dramaturg, mother, and self-proclaimed romance devotee, I need to know why.

-Is it about pleasure?
+pleasure?
 Is it about community?

 Is it a way to find meaning and identity outside of our relationships and children?